annathaoshearwood/hospital-infection-analysis-r/README.md

 * There was a statistically significant difference in mean age between patients with and without bloodstream infection (Welch's t-test, t(26.42) = -6.824, p < 0.001).
 Patients with bloodstream infection had a higher mean age (72.2 years) compared with patients without bloodstream infection (49.8 years).

+CRP vs bloodstream infection:

+* The boxplot shows that CRP levels were significantly higher in patients with bloodstream infection compared to those without.
+Patients with bloodstream infection had a higher median CRP and greater variability.
+The group without bloodstream infection had lower CRP levels, with two high outliers.

+WBC vs bloodstream infection:

+* The boxplot shows that WBC levels were significantly higher in patients with bloodstream infection compared to those without.
+Patients with bloodstream infection had a higher median WBC and greater variability, whereas patients without bloodstream infection had a lower median WBC.

-CRP vs bloodstream infection: [describe observed pattern] WBC vs bloodstream infection: [describe observed pattern] Length of stay vs bloodstream infection: [describe observed pattern] Age vs length of stay: [describe observed relationship]
+Length of stay vs bloodstream infection:

+* The boxplot shows that length of hospital stay in days was significantly higher in patients with bloodstream infection compared to those without.
+Patients with bloodstream infection had a higher median length of stay and greater variability compared to those without.

+Age vs length of stay:
+* The scatter plot suggests a positive association between age and length of hospital stay, indicating that older patients tended to have longer hospital stays.

 # Limitations